 Tell us about your background and your connection with Asia.

 I was born in the Netherlands, but my family moved around a lot.
-During most of my primary school years we lived in Singapore, and my parents took us to a different country in Asia every summer holiday.
-I think I’d visited most of Southeast Asia by the age of 10!
+During most of my primary school years, we lived in Singapore.
+My parents took us to a different country in Asia every summer holiday.
+As a result, I think I’d visited most of Southeast Asia by the age of 10!

 I studied fashion and print design at Central Saint Martins in London, where I graduated with a printed upcycled wool collection.
 I’ve always been inspired by Southeast Asian textiles and crafts, and interested in using my skills to create meaningful design concepts involving recycling and handcrafting.
 But I always wondered – how could I bring that into the mainstream market?

-So what then led you to founding Emi & Eve?
+So what then led you to found Emi & Eve?

 There’s a lot that goes into the design process.
 Can you describe what happens behind the scenes?

-It’s difficult to melt down and flatten the brass we use before we even start to work with it.
+It’s difficult to meltdown and flattens the brass we use before we even start to work with it.
 It would be easier to buy a flat sheet from the market!
 Thankfully, our suppliers have the same mindset as us: to show the world it’s possible to make something beautiful out of the bad story of war Cambodia has become saddled with.

 We work with various different workshops and individuals to make our jewellery.
 In Siem Reap, we work with a social enterprise called Ammo which provides jobs for young adults coming out of a street kids project.
 They melt down bullet casings from an army base.
-Another supplier is a one man band in a hidden alley near our head office in Phnom Penh, who has his own source of 1944 artillery shells and casings.
+Another supplier is a one-man band in a hidden alley near our head office in Phnom Penh.
+He has his own source of 1944 artillery shells and casings.